 Nowadays, I mainly write articles and share writing tips for magazines and websites.

-I was the editor and founder of SWAG, an online literary magazine for writers in Singapore.
-Click the book covers to hear my interviews with these amazing authors.
+As editor and founder of SWAG, an online literary magazine for writers in Singapore, I was lucky enough to interview these globally-bestselling authors.

 My work has also appeared: